Maureen Lipman: Television

-Lipman played Maggie Wych in the children's television show The Fugitives broadcast in 2006.
+In 2003 she appeared in Jonathan Creek in the episode "The Tailor's Dummy".
+Lipman played Maggie Wych in the children's television show The Fugitives, broadcast in 2005.
 She has narrated two television series on the subject of design, one for UKTV about Art Deco and one about 20th-century design for ITV/Sky Travel.
-In 2003 she appeared in Jonathan Creek in the episode "The Tailor's Dummy".

 She performed as a villain, The Wire, in the 2006 series of Doctor Who in the episode entitled "The Idiot's Lantern".

 She has also appeared on Just a Minute, The News Quiz, That Reminds Me, This Week and Have I Got News for You.
 In 2007, Lipman appeared as a celebrity contestant on Comic Relief Does The Apprentice to raise money for Comic Relief.
 The show saw her helping to run a funfair.
 Later in 2007, she made a guest appearance in Casualty; this was followed by an appearance in a December 2011 episode of the Casualty spin-off Holby City, playing a different character.

 In May 2008, she appeared in the BBC documentary series Comedy Map of Britain.
 On Sunday 11 January 2009, BBC Four was devoted to a "Maureen Lipman Night".
 On 5 February 2009, she appeared in the third series of teen drama Skins, in the episode entitled "Thomas" as Pandora Moon's Aunt Elizabeth.

-She appeared twice on The Paul O'Grady Show during its run, once alongside Julie Walters to promote her most-recent book Past-It Notes, the other to speak about her appearance as Madame Armfeldt in the Sondheim musical A Little Night Music, showing at the Menier Chocolate Factory.
-In both of these appearances, she also spoke briefly about her role as Irene Spencer in the ITV3 comedy Ladies of Letters, in which she leads alongside Anne Reid.
-The show's first series started in 2009, and returned for a second series in 2010.
+She played Irene Spencer in the ITV3 comedy Ladies of Letters, in which she starred alongside Anne Reid.
+The show's first series started in 2009, and it returned for a second series in 2010.